From the creator of Anarchy

-Jason dreams of skateboarding away form his dead-end life in suburbia to find his missing brother.
-Cutouts form the local newspaper inform him about runaways, a gang of misfits, and a strange place on the streets where anarchy rules.
+Jason dreams of skateboarding away from his dead-end life in suburbia to find his missing brother.
+Cutouts from the local newspaper inform him about runaways, a gang of misfits, and a strange place on the streets where anarchy rules.
 Fighting his insecurities, Jason realizes his one way to learn the truth is to cross the line and make contact with Adam, a punk he has a crush on.

 Escape from Dolphin Street is a punk fiction novel.

 is now available in Paperback and Hardback editions.

 On the streets there are sharks and dolphins.
 The sharks are hustlers of different sorts, dangerous and aggressive in form.
 The dolphins are runaways who play in the street surf, carefree and unaware that sometimes sharks eat dolphins.

 Excerpt from Escape from Dolphin Street -- Untamed Youth:

 “Why are you so curious about me?”
 Adam stared intensely.